 Doris is passionate about developing the next generation of ag leaders, advocating for agriculture and empowering all agriculturalists,particularly women.

-Lisa Campion joined American Agri-Women in October of 2015 as the Executive Assistant.
-Lisa also works as a full-time attorney with Gale & McAllister, PLLC in Colchester, Vermont.
-Prior to 2015, Lisa was involved with AAW as a Farmer to Farmer Volunteer, Sigma Alpha Sorority representative at Board of Director’s meetings as well as the 2010 President’s Award recipient.
-Lisa grew up in Fraser, Michigan, but now lives in Burlington, Vermont with her Irish Setter, Rock and cat, Bauer.
-In her spare time, she enjoys getting outdoors and playing with Rock.
+Lisa Campion joined American Agri-Women in October of 2014 as the Executive Assistant.
+Lisa also works as owner and attorney at law of her firm LMC Law, PLLC in Colchester, Vermont.
+Prior to 2014, Lisa was involved with AAW as a Farmer to Farmer Volunteer, Sigma Alpha Sorority representative at Board of Director’s meetings as well as the 2010 President’s Award recipient.
+Lisa grew up in Fraser, Michigan, but now lives in Colchester, Vermont with her boyfriend, John, two dogs, Harper and Marty and cat, Bauer.
+In her spare time, she enjoys getting outdoors with her family.

 Thank you for your interest in American Agri-Women!
 If you would like more information please feel free to contact us anytime at firstname.lastname@example.org